Art Link | |

 In 1970, Link was persuaded to run for U.S. Congress from the western district of North Dakota to succeed Republican incumbent Thomas S. Kleppe, who ran unsuccessfully for the U.S. Senate.
 It was a job with little long-term security as by then it appeared certain the state would be reduced to a single congressional district after the census.
 He was narrowly elected as a Dem-NPLer to the Ninety-second Congress (January 3, 1971 – January 2, 1973) in a mild surprise.
 Link opted not to challenge the state's veteran incumbent (Republican Mark Andrews) for re-election in the new at-large district in 1972 and instead ran for Governor of North Dakota.

 After his defeat, Link remained active in public life, leading a successful fight against a state lottery in 1984.
-He also remained a strong force for historical preservation and writing of local histories.
+He also remained involved in historical preservation and writing of local histories.
 He and his wife Grace lived in Bismarck, North Dakota.

 A movie was made of the Links' lives in 2008, entitled: "When the Landscape is Quiet Again".